PlopesK/Sonic-R/README.md

 <h1>Sonic-Runners 🌀</h1>
   <img src="images/print.jpg" style="width: 100%; max-width:100%; height: auto;" title="Sonic-R website game">
-  A simple game where you control Sonic through an infinite stage, is a fan-project created using HTML, CSS and JS, based on the
+  A simple game where you control Sonic and his friends through an infinite stage, is a fan-project created using HTML, CSS and JS, based on the
   Dino Game from Chrome. <br><br>

   This project was created with love for the Sonic franchise, with no intended monetary values.<br>